 While most law enforcement officials have always had a bit of a problem with these marijuana cafes, there was little they could do to keep users from frequenting them.
 Until now.
 Legislators in California have passed an emergency bill designating marijuana cafes smoke-free zones, and Oregon may be right behind.

 What this means to medical marijuana users is that they can no longer go to the “club” and smoke their medication.
+Find the best CBD products for you health.
 They must buy it and take it home.
 Swede Mann, who suffers from glaucoma and smokes marijuana for the condition on a daily basis was particularly upset upon hearing this news and said that he didn’t understand what all the fuss was.

 “Yeah, sure, I understand how second-hand smoke from cigarettes can be harmful to non-smokers, but we’re talking medical marijuana, man.
 One guy lights up and everyone around him benefits,” he said.